rubenrua/Notes/langs/go.md

 * Where Collection Functions: filter, map...
 * GOPATH; Why no local?
 Fixed in 1.9
-* List dependecies.
+* Manage and List dependecies.
 Not exist a list in a metadata file.
+Check go2
-* `err` everywere
+* `err` everywere.
+Check go2
 * Goroutines vs everybody (async/await)
-* No generics
+* No generics.
+Check go2